A max-type recursive model: some properties and open questions

 \centerline{\it In honor of Professor Charles M.\ Newman}

 \centerline{\it on the occasion of his 70th birthday}

 {\leftskip=1.5truecm \rightskip=1.5truecm \baselineskip=15pt

-{\slshape\bfseries Summary.} We consider a simple hierarchical renormalization model which was introduced in the study of depinning transition in presence of strong disorder, by Derrida and Retaux~\cite{derrida-retaux}.
+{\slshape\bfseries Summary.} We consider a simple max-type recursive model which was introduced in the study of depinning transition in presence of strong disorder, by Derrida and Retaux~\cite{derrida-retaux}.
 Our interest is focused on the critical regime, for which we study the extinction probability, the first moment and the moment generating function.
 Several stronger assertions are stated as conjectures.